MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_PredictiveTargeting.md

   Yes.
 Predictive targeting works both with other audiences and as a standalone feature.
 We highly recommend using predictive targeting alongside your other audiences to help expand your reach and drive better performance.

-- **I've already been running a run of network campaign—how does predictive targeting affect this?**
+- **I've already been running a run of network campaignâ€”how does predictive targeting affect this?**

   Predictive targeting will now be the default targeting feature on run of network campaigns (campaigns with no audience targeting applied).
 Predictive targeting will use improved signals to drive the best performance for your campaigns.

-- **Can I add audience exclusions when using predictive targeting?—how does predictive targeting affect this?**
+- **Can I add audience exclusions when using predictive targeting?â€”how does predictive targeting affect this?**

   Yes, you can add audience exclusions in conjunction with predictive targeting.